fpelliccioni/fpelliccioni.github.io/_posts/en/posts/2019-05-20-algorithms-specifications.md

 Now, look again at the algorithm.
 An array is being created (using the input data), then sort it up and return the middle element.
 This is a known algorithm and is called [median](https://en.wikipedia.org/wiki/Median), in particular, _median of 3 elements_.

 The median is a _selection_ algorithm.
-Unlike the ordering algorithms (inplace), the selection algorithms should not mutate the input data, but return one of the elements.
+Unlike the sorting (inplace) algorithms, the selection algorithms should not mutate the input data, but return one of the elements.

 Here is a sketch of the _median of 3_ algorithm, in `C++`: